-Lloyd Paul Aiello, M.D., Ph.D., is Head of Joslin’s Section on Eye Research, Director of Joslin Clinic’s Beetham Eye Institute and Associate Professor of Ophthalmology at Harvard Medical School.
-Dr. Aiello received his medical and doctorate degrees in Biochemistry from Boston University School of Medicine.
-He did his residency in ophthalmology at the Wilmer Ophthalmological Institute at Johns Hopkins University and Hospital before coming to the Joslin Diabetes Center, where he completed a clinical vitreo-retinal and a research fellowship, joining the staff in 1994.
+Dr. Lloyd Paul Aiello is a graduate of the University of Pennsylvania and received his MD and PhD (biochemistry) degrees from Boston University School of Medicine.
+He completed his residency in ophthalmology at the Wilmer Ophthalmological Institute at Johns Hopkins University and Hospital before coming to Joslin Diabetes Center.
+At Joslin Diabetes Center he completed both a clinical vitreoretinal fellowship and a research fellowship before joining the Joslin staff in 1994.

 Dr. Aiello is Professor of Ophthalmology at Harvard Medical School, Vice Chair for Centers of Excellence at Harvard Department of Ophthalmology, Director of the Beetham Eye Institute of Joslin Diabetes Center (JDC), Medical Director of Ophthalmology and Brigham & Women’s Hospital, Head of the Section of Eye Research (JDC), Vice President of Ophthalmology at JDC, and Founding Chair of the National Eye Institute Diabetic Retinopathy Clinical Research Network.
 He has served as Chair for the Lions Club International SightFirst Diabetic Retinopathy Research Program Review Panel, the Complications Section, of the Juvenile Diabetes Research Foundation (JDRF) Medical Science Review Committee and the Clinical Investigation Section of the JDRF.